formateng/PrincipalStressLines/README.md

     + ✅Quad 8 Elements
     + ✅Single Component for Standard (Tri 3 and Quad 4) elements.
     + ✅Allow for axial and bending principle stress in Standard Elements.
-    + 🔳Single Component for Higher (Tri 6 and Quad 8) elements.
+    + ✅Single Component for Higher (Tri 6 and Quad 8) elements.
-    + 🔳Allow for axial and bending principle stress in Higher Elements.
+    + ✅Allow for axial and bending principle stress in Higher Elements.
 + ✅Stress Line Generation
     + ✅Euler Integration
     + ✅Runge-Kutta 4 Integration